-The overriding objective of the long-term investment policy is to ensure achievement of PUBLICA's mandate.
-It defines the key parameters for PUBLICA's asset management and is therefore a sub-process in terms of strategic risks.
+The overriding objective of the long-term investment policy is to ensure that PUBLICA achieves its mandate.
+It defines the key parameters for PUBLICA's asset management and is a sub-process in terms of strategic risks.
 This sub-process involves reviewing the investment beliefs, analysing the long-term trends, defining the permitted asset classes and setting the strategic risk budget.
 "Long-term" is defined as a horizon of more than ten years, which also corresponds to PUBLICA's liabilities.